openkfw/TruBudget/doc/adr/0006-multi-node-setup.md

 ### Terminology

-Each *node* is associated to a single *organization* (e.g., ACMECorp, UmbrellaCorp), including the special *origin node*, which mines the first block in the network.
-Nodes that belong to the same organization are called *internal peers*; nodes that belong to other organizations are called *external peers*.
+Each _node_ is associated to a single _organization_ (e.g. ACMECorp, UmbrellaCorp), including the special _origin node_, which mines the first block in the network.
+Nodes that belong to the same organization are called _internal peers_; nodes that belong to other organizations are called _external peers_.

 ### Blockchain Addresses